ChickenProp/chickenprop.github.com/drafts/how-the-uk-taxes-periods.md

 Putting "non-essential, luxury" in quotes would seem to imply that this is a direct quote from *something*, but the first page of google results for that page all seems to be inspired by the petition at hand.
 The second page has nothing helpful, the third is back to this petition.
 I haven't found a source for this phrase.

-I haven't found any official source that suggests that the government thinks sanitary products are non-essential.
+In fact, I haven't found any official source that suggests that the government thinks sanitary products are non-essential.
 The evidence for this seems to be purely the fact that they have 5% VAT imposed on them.

 But this assumes that VAT is not applied to essential products, which as far as I can tell just isn't true.
-Here is the evidence I've found which connects essential-ness to VAT status: [a page on gov.uk](https://www.gov.uk/tax-on-shopping/vat-duties) which says "You pay 20% VAT most of the time - but less on essential items."
+Here is the entirety of the official-seeming evidence I've found which connects essential-ness to VAT status: [a page on gov.uk](https://www.gov.uk/tax-on-shopping/vat-duties) which says "You pay 20% VAT most of the time - but less on essential items."

 One reading of this is that all essential items, and only essential items, are taxed at less than 20%.
 By this reading, sanitary products are essential, being taxed at 5%.